FK Budućnost Podgorica: Period 2006–present

-In the 2017–18 UEFA Champions League, Budućnost met Partizan and eliminated after the lost game in Belgrade (0–0; 0–2).

-Next trophy, team from Podgorica won in Montenegrin Cup 2018–19.
-Led by manager Branko Brnović, Budućnost defeated FK Lovćen in the finals, with result 4–0.
-Except that, striker Mihailo Perović became a very first player which scored three goals in the Cup finals.
+In the 2017–18 UEFA Champions League, Budućnost played against Partizan.
+Budućnost were eliminated after a defeat in Belgrade (0–0; 0–2).
+The next trophy, Budućnost won was the Montenegrin Cup 2018–19.
+Led by Branko Brnović, Budućnost defeated FK Lovćen 4–0 in the final.
+Except that, striker Mihailo Perović became the very first player who scored a hat-trick in a Montenegrin Cup final.
 During the summer 2019, after two years without success, Budućnost finally passed the first stage in European competitions.
-In Europa League, they eliminated Estonian-side Narva Trans (4–1; 2–0), but stopped in second leg against Zorya Luhansk from Ukraine (1–3; 0–1).
+In Europa League, they eliminated Narva Trans (4–1; 2–0), but were stopped in second leg against Zorya Luhansk from Ukraine (1–3; 0–1).

-Fourth title in the history, Budućnost won on season 2019–20.
-During the season, head coach Brnović was sacked, new manager became Mladen Milinković and, after the domination, team from Podgorica secured the title six weeks before the end of season.
-Bad news came after 31st week of Prva CFL, as few Budućnost players were infected by COVID-19.
-Because of that, championship was interrupted.
+The fourth title Budućnost won was the 2019–20 Montenegrin First League.
+During the season, head coach Brnović was sacked, who was replaced by Mladen Milinković, after the domination, the team from Podgorica secured the title six weeks before the end of season.
+However, bad news came after the 31st round of the Montenegrin First League, as a few Budućnost players were infected with COVID-19.
+Because of that, the championship was interrupted.

-Season 2020–21 with Mladen Milinković as head coach was historical for Budućnost in many ways.
-During the summer, they made significant result in 2020–21 UEFA Europa League, after the victory against FC Astana away (1–0), but failed to qualify to playoffs, after the defeat against FK Sarajevo (1–2).
-In the rest of the season, for the first time in club's history, Budućnost won the double.
-In 2020–21 Montenegrin First League, Budućnost finished first with many all-time Montenegrin records as biggest number of earned points (85), highest number of wins (27) and the longest unbeaten run (23 games).
-They equalised their record of 10 consecutive victories in the championship from the season 2011–12.
-That was the first time when Budućnost defended the national title won on previous season.
-On the other side, with 3–1 victory in the finals against Dečić, Budućnost won another trophy in Montenegrin Cup.
+The 2020–21 season with Mladen Milinković as head coach was historical for Budućnost in many ways.
+During the summer, they made significant results in the 2020–21 UEFA Europa League, after a victory in the second qualifying round against FC Astana away (1–0).
+However Budućnost failed to qualify for the playoffs, after a defeat against FK Sarajevo (1–2).
+During the rest of the season, for the first time in the clubs history, Budućnost won the double.
+During the 2020–21 Montenegrin First League, Budućnost finished first with many all-time Montenegrin records with the records being the biggest number of earned points (85), the highest number of wins (27) and the longest unbeaten run (23 games).
+They equalised their record of 10 consecutive victories from the championship from the season 2011–12.
+That was the first time when Budućnost defended the national title.
+On the other side, with a 3–1 victory in the final against Dečić, Budućnost won another trophy, the 2020–21 Montenegrin Cup.